-Performance times will be strictly adhered to in order to ensure a smooth running show for all participants.
+Performance times will be strictly adhered to in order to ensure a smooth-running show for all participants.
 Each performance will be announced by the MC.
-If music runs over specified time limit then music will be cut off.
+If music runs over a specified time limit, then music will be cut off.
 All participants must be lined up and ready to perform no more than 3 performances before their set and no less than 1.
-If participants name has been announced and the music starts and you are not ready to perform, the participant will be eliminated from the competition and there will not be any refunds.
-It is very important that all participants be prepared and ready to go when stage runner calls you in order to ensure a pleasurable experience for all.
+If the participants name has been announced and the music starts and the participant is not ready to perform, the participant will be eliminated from the competition.
+There will not be any refunds.
+It is very important that all participants are prepared and ready to go when the stage runner calls you in order to ensure a pleasurable experience for all.

-Music submissions are due by January 31, 2020.
+Music submissions are due by January 31, 2022.
 You will be able to upload your music using the link below.
 All music will be reviewed by the music director prior to competition.
 All the information will be on the website.
-The link provided will close January 31st, 2020, at 11:59 pm.
-THERE WILL BE A $15 FEE PER LATE SUBMISSION EFFECTIVE FEBRUARY 1,2022.
+The link provided will close January 31, 2022 at 11:59 pm.
+THERE WILL BE A $50 FEE PER LATE SUBMISSION EFFECTIVE FEBRUARY 1,2022.
 Please note that the quality of music you submitted will be played as is.
 WE WILL NOT ALTER VOLUMES WITHIN THE MUSIC.

 Along with the online submission please bring backup music in the form of a flash drive.
 Label all flash drives with your event name, director’s name, school/studio, and division.
 Flash drives MUST be handed to the volunteer checking you in for your performance.
 If your school/studio has dancers competing in multiple events, one flash drive may be used.
 Music in the flash drive must match the song title on the registration form.

 BEFORE SUBMITTING: Please remove any explicit lyrics, or there will be a 5 pt. deduction.

 Sun City Dance Classic will have 2-5 judges per category with at least one specialist in that particular category.
-Each registrant will be judged based on these criteria (each criterion count 10 points towards the overall total of 100 points):
+Each registrant will be judged based on this criteria:

 - Formations and Transitions